slycedzn/Nebula/README.md

 # Known Bugs

-- **The floating bars will go back up, then down to its modified position when leaving the settings tab.**
+- **The floating bars will go back up, then down to its modified position when leaving the settings tab.
+(FIXED)**

 - **Some Linux users will see elements in the wrong position or may look very morphed**